1Computer1/megumin-selfbot/README.md

 Amount of messages to keep in cache (default 50).
 Set to 0 to disable message caching, possibly saving memory.
 Will make the edits command useless.
+Will also probably disable the ability to run commands on an edit.

 #### No Logging: "noLogs"
 Disables console logging.